Twins Blow 4-Run Lead, Lose Game 1 Of Doubleheader To Royals, 11-6

 Mike Minor (4-1), the fourth of six Kansas City pitchers, picked up the victory, permitting one run and striking out four in two innings.

 Luke Farrell’s big league debut ended after 2 2/3 innings.
 The son of Boston Red Sox manager John Farrell retired only eight of the 18 Twins batters he faced, giving up five runs on seven hits and three walks.

+“I’m trying to keep it in perspective right now,” Luke Farrell said.
+“It’s a huge day.
+It didn’t turn out exactly how I wanted it to, but in the end we got a win.
+Places I’ve been and things I’ve had to go through (two tumors removed) in the past few years, this is an awesome day.”

 The 26-year-old right-hander walked Brian Dozier and Robbie Grossman with the bases loaded in the second.

 With the blessing of Boston general manager Dave Dombrowski, John Farrell left the Red Sox in Toronto and flew to Kansas City to watch his youngest son make his major league debut.